Skip to Content

 £££

 Sometimes London’s fancy restaurants get a little over-the-top.
-This country is the home of the British eccentric though, so who can blame them?
-It’s just that sometimes you need a little class.
+That’s not always a bad thing – It’s just that sometimes you need a pure class.

-When that time occurs, Sessions Arts Club should be very high on your list.
-The setting is the old judges’ dining room at Sessions house in Clerkenwell.
-The Beautiful Grade II listed building exudes charm with its high arches and peeling paint.
+If that’s the case, Sessions Arts Club should be very high on your list.
+The setting is the old judges’ dining room at Sessions House in Clerkenwell.
+The Beautiful Grade II listed building exudes charm with its high arches, artwork and peeling paint.

 What comes out of the kitchen – helmed by Florence Knight of Polpetto fame – is a storm of ingredient-forward and at times surprisingly simple cooking that never fails to impress.